Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Geometric meaning of the boundary

 \section{Geometric meaning of the boundary}

-Let us define a map $\Phi$ from $\overline{\mathcal{M}_{\rm K3}}^{\rm Sat}$ to the set of compact metric spaces with diameter $1$, which we call the \textit{geometric realization map}.
-This gives a geometric meaning to the Satake compactification discussed in the previous subsection.
+Let us define a map $\Phi$ from $\overline{\mathcal{M}_{\rm K3}}^{\rm Sat}$ to the set of isometry classes of compact metric spaces with diameter $1$, which we call the \textit{geometric realization map}.
+This gives a geometric meaning to the Satake compactification discussed in the previous section.